- Quick grab the rice and some puzzles. Let’s make a puzzle sorting station.

 RELATED: Wonder how I did this activity without a big mess?
 I taught my son how to be tidy with bins.

-These photos – these are the first times I had ever seen my three-year-old sit and do a puzzle.
+The photos in this post document the first time I had ever seen my three-year-old sit and do a puzzle.
 He actually stayed with this activity for 20+ minutes.

 He even came back later and buried the pieces again.
 He set up his own puzzle sorting station and that is too cool for words.